 The Arty Z7 features a Quad SPI serial NOR flash.
-The Spansion S25FL128S is used on this board.
-The Multi-I/O SPI Flash memory is used to provide non-volatile code and data storage.
+This Multi-I/O SPI Flash memory is used to provide non-volatile code and data storage.
 It can be used to initialize the PS subsystem as well as configure the PL subsystem.